nTh0rn/nth0rn.github.io/content/articles/diagonal_traversal.md

 Slider total: [0, 0, 1, 0, 1, 2, 1, 2, 2]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```
-Now look at that!
-The slider total, ```[0, 0, 1, 0, 1, 2, 1, 2, 2]```, has, in order, every x-coordinate we need to move diagonally across the 3x3 matrix.
+The slider total, ```[0, 0, 1, 0, 1, 2, 1, 2, 2]```, has every x-coordinate we need to move diagonally across the 3x3 matrix in order, as desired.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To get the y-coordinates, all we have to do is, at every state of selection, reverse the slider selection list before adding it to the total!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To get the y-coordinates, all we have to do is reverse the `Slider selection` list before adding it to the `Slider total` list.
-### Header and Tail
+### 3.2.1 The Head / Tail
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At this point, we have a physical process that yields the x and y coordinates needed to walk along any matrix diagonally.
-Let's see how we can implement this into code.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We have already created our basis, so next we need our slider.
-The most important parts of the slider are its start and end, or its ```Header``` and ```Tail```.
-We can move the Header to any position in the Basis, but we should probably start at 0 and move up from there.
-We set the Tail equal to the header minus the width of the matrix plus 1, ```header-len(matrix)+1```, since the tail is always as many items behind the header as there are items in the basis.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We have already created our Basis, so next we need our slider.
+The most important parts of the slider are its start and end, or its ```Head``` and ```Tail```.
+We can move the Head to any position in the Basis, but we should probably start at 0 and move up from there.
+We set the Tail equal to the head minus the width of the matrix plus 1, ```head-len(matrix)+1```, since the Tail is always as many items behind the Head as there are items in the Basis.
 We add 1 since the difference between the start and end of any list is the length of the list + 1.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's go ahead and create a variable to represent the width of the matrix.
 ```
 l = len(matrix)
 ```
-Since we want the Header and Tail to reference ranges within the basis, we need to make sure they never reach outside the bounds of the list.
+Since we want the Head and Tail to reference ranges within the Basis, we need to make sure they never reach outside the bounds of the list.
 ```
-# If header or tail is out of bounds of the basis, reset them to the start/end
+# If head or tail is out of bounds of the basis, reset them to the start/end
 if tail < 0:
-	tail += l - (header + 1)
+    tail += l - (head + 1)
-if header > l - 1:
+if head > l - 1:
-	header -= header - (l - 1)
+    head -= head - (l - 1)
 ```
-Now that we've defined the bounds of where inside the basis we want, we can iteration through the basis from the Tail to the Header.
+Now that we've defined our bounds, we can iterate through the Basis from the Tail to the Head.
 ```
-# Iterate through the basis from the tail to header
+# Iterate through the basis from the tail to head
-for index in range(tail, header + 1):
+for index in range(tail, head + 1):
     output.append(basis[index])
 ```
 We also need to make sure that the selection is reversed if we're calculating y-coordinates.
-We can tie whether or not to reverse the selection to a variable ```y```.
+We can tie whether to reverse the selection or not to a variable ```y```.
 ```
 # Reverse this output if its for the y-direction
 if y == True:
     output.reverse()
 ```
-Let's turn this all into a function that accepts a Header position, and yields the selection of the slider from the basis.
+Let's turn this all into a function that accepts a Head position, and yields the selection of the slider from the Basis.
 ```
+# Slides along the basis, start/end denoted by head/tail.
-def slider(header, y=False):
+def slider(head, y=False):
     output = []
-    tail = header - len(basis) + 1
+    tail = head - len(basis) + 1

-	# If header or tail is out of bounds of the basis, reset them to the start/end
+    # If head or tail is out of bounds of the basis, reset them to the start/end
     if tail < 0:
-		tail += l - (header + 1)
+        tail += l - (head + 1)
-	if header > l - 1:
+    if head > l - 1:
-		header -= header - (l - 1)
+        head -= head - (l - 1)

-	# Iterate through the basis from the tail to header
+    # Iterate through the basis from the tail to head
-	for index in range(tail, header + 1):
+    for index in range(tail, head + 1):
         output.append(basis[index])

     # Reverse this output if its for the y-direction
     if y == True:
         output.reverse()
     return output
 ```
-### Storing the coordinates
+## 3.3 Generating Coordinates
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At this point, we're capable of generating the x and y coordinates for traversing the any square matrix diagonally.
-We can store the coordinates as shown.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At this point, we're capable of generating the x and y coordinates for diagonally traversing any square matrix.
+We can generate and store the coordinates as shown.
 ```
 for i in range(0, l * 2 - 1):
-	for item in slider(i):
-		x_coords.append(item)
-	for item in slider(i, True):
-		y_coords.append(item)
+    x_coords.extend(slider(i))
+    y_coords.extend(slider(i, True))
 ```
 In the case of our 3x3 matrix, this will yield the following:
 ```
-x-coords: [0, 0, 1, 0, 1, 2, 1, 2, 2]
+x_coords=[0, 0, 1, 0, 1, 2, 1, 2, 2]
-y-coords: [0, 1, 0, 2, 1, 0, 2, 1, 2]
+y_coords=[0, 1, 0, 2, 1, 0, 2, 1, 2]
 ```
-## Output the Diagonal Path as a String
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is quite possibly the most simple part of this project.
-We already have 2 lists representing the x and y coordinates of the diagonal path, so we can create our output string by just visiting each coordinate and adding it to a string.
+&nbsp;
+# 4. Diagonal Coordinates to String
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We generate our output string by visiting each of our slider-generated matrix coordinates and appending each cell to our final string.
 ```
 # Walk along the matrix using the generated x and y coordinates.
 final_string = ""
 for i in range(0, l * l):
     final_string += matrix[y_coords[i]][x_coords[i]]
-return final_string
 ```
-Now we can wrap all of the previous code into one function, ```diagonal_conversion(matrix)```, that accepts a matrix.
-This yields our final results.
+Now we can wrap all of our previous code into one function, ```diagonal_conversion(matrix)```, that accepts a matrix and returns `final_string`.
 ```
+>>> original_string="123456789"
->>> pre_diag_string="123456789"
+>>> diagonal_string=diagonal_conversion(string_to_list(original_string))
->>> post_diag_string=diagonal_conversion(string_to_list(pre_diag_string))
+>>> print(diagonal_string)
->>> print("\nPost-diagonal string: \"" + post_diag_string + "\"")
-Post-diagonal string: "142753869"
+142753869
 ```
+&nbsp;
-## Conclusion
+# 5. Conclusion
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thanks for reading!
-Quick reminder that all of this code can be found over on [Github](https://github.com/nTh0rn/diagonal_wrapping_traversal).
-Also be sure to read about my [The FLS Test](/articles/fls_test), which is where I originally needed to be able to read a matrix diagonally.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thank you for reading!
+Be sure to check out the final product [over on Github](#1.1-demo-source-code) and read about what this algorithm was originally developed for, [The FLS Test, a unique test for determining the quality of random numbers](/articles/fls_test).

+*This article was updated on Apr 13, 2025.*